middlebear/jekyll-theme-editorial/README.md

 title: Your awesome title
 ```

 and change it as you wish.
-Notice that the subtitle doesn't appear anywhere in this file.
+Notice that the subtitle doesn't appear anywhere in this file (*if you're on Jekyll 4.0+*).
 That's because it's inherited from the Editorial theme's configuration file, when the value is absent in your site's config file.
 Add the following line (typically, you'd place this right under the `title` key to group these together), changing the value as you desire:

 ```yaml
 subtitle: by me and Middlebear